Constantin Ilie

 Constantin Ionuț Ilie (born 19 September 1974), commonly known as Costel Ilie, is a Romanian former professional footballer who played as a midfielder.

+Club career

 Ilie played for Ceahlăul in 268 matches, being one of the players with most presences in the yellow and black shirt of the team from Piatra Neamț, he also won a Liga I title in 2002 with Dinamo București.
-After retirement Costel Ilie started his football manager career and currently is the technical manager of Sporting Vaslui.
+After retirement Costel Ilie started his football manager career and currently is the assistant coach of Politehnica Iași.